mpuig/repomixer/repomix-output/https___github.com_openai_openai-agents-python.md

 -   [`model_settings`][agents.run.RunConfig.model_settings]: Overrides agent-specific settings.
 For example, you can set a global `temperature` or `top_p`.
 -   [`input_guardrails`][agents.run.RunConfig.input_guardrails], [`output_guardrails`][agents.run.RunConfig.output_guardrails]: A list of input or output guardrails to include on all runs.
 -   [`handoff_input_filter`][agents.run.RunConfig.handoff_input_filter]: A global input filter to apply to all handoffs, if the handoff doesn't already have one.
 The input filter allows you to edit the inputs that are sent to the new agent.
 See the documentation in [`Handoff.input_filter`][agents.handoffs.Handoff.input_filter] for more details.
+-   [`nest_handoff_history`][agents.run.RunConfig.nest_handoff_history]: When `True` (the default) the runner collapses the prior transcript into a single assistant message before invoking the next agent.
+The helper places the content inside a `<CONVERSATION HISTORY>` block that keeps appending new turns as subsequent handoffs occur.
+Set this to `False` or provide a custom handoff filter if you prefer to pass through the raw transcript.
+All [`Runner` methods](agents.run.Runner) automatically create a `RunConfig` when you do not pass one, so the quickstarts and examples pick up this default automatically, and any explicit [`Handoff.input_filter`][agents.handoffs.Handoff.input_filter] callbacks continue to override it.
+Individual handoffs can override this setting via [`Handoff.nest_handoff_history`][agents.handoffs.Handoff.nest_handoff_history].
+-   [`handoff_history_mapper`][agents.run.RunConfig.handoff_history_mapper]: Optional callable that receives the normalized transcript (history + handoff items) whenever `nest_handoff_history` is `True`.
+It must return the exact list of input items to forward to the next agent, allowing you to replace the built-in summary without writing a full handoff filter.
 -   [`tracing_disabled`][agents.run.RunConfig.tracing_disabled]: Allows you to disable [tracing](tracing.md) for the entire run.
 -   [`trace_include_sensitive_data`][agents.run.RunConfig.trace_include_sensitive_data]: Configures whether traces will include potentially sensitive data, such as LLM and tool call inputs/outputs.
 -   [`workflow_name`][agents.run.RunConfig.workflow_name], [`trace_id`][agents.run.RunConfig.trace_id], [`group_id`][agents.run.RunConfig.group_id]: Sets the tracing workflow name, trace ID and trace group ID for the run.
 We recommend at least setting `workflow_name`.
 The group ID is an optional field that lets you link traces across multiple runs.
 -   [`trace_metadata`][agents.run.RunConfig.trace_metadata]: Metadata to include on all traces.

+By default, the SDK now nests prior turns inside a single assistant summary message whenever an agent hands off to another agent.
+This reduces repeated assistant messages and keeps the full transcript inside a single block that new agents can scan quickly.
+If you'd like to return to the legacy behavior, pass `RunConfig(nest_handoff_history=False)` or supply a `handoff_input_filter` (or `handoff_history_mapper`) that forwards the conversation exactly as you need.
+You can also opt out (or in) for a specific handoff by setting `handoff(..., nest_handoff_history=False)` or `True`.
+To change the wrapper text used in the generated summary without writing a custom mapper, call [`set_conversation_history_wrappers`][agents.handoffs.set_conversation_history_wrappers] (and [`reset_conversation_history_wrappers`][agents.handoffs.reset_conversation_history_wrappers] to restore the defaults).

 ## Conversations/chat threads